djlisbonne/power_outage_analysis/README.md

 - Additionally, the actual number of affected customers, and their distributions, would likely not be known.

 ### Modeling Approach:
 We can approach this problem using a **regression model**.
 We'll train the model using the selected features and predict the continuous response variable: **outage duration**.
-I plan on using a linear regression for the baseline model, and then a Random Forest Classifier for the final predictive model.

 ### Evaluation Metric:
 For a regression problem, the most common evaluation metrics are: